Multiple deaths in shooting at Pittsburgh synagogue, official says

-Multiple people have been killed in Saturday morning’s shooting at the Tree of Life synagogue in Pittsburgh, according to a city official.
+Eleven people were killed in a shooting Saturday morning at the Tree of Life synagogue in Pittsburgh, according to officials.

-The shooter surrendered to Pittsburgh police and was being transported to Mercy Hospital, said Curt Conrad, chief of staff for City Councilman Corey O’Connor.

-Another law enforcement official told CNN at least 12 people have been shot.

-Pittsburgh police Cmdr.
-Jason Lando previously said there were “multiple casualties.”
-Officers were dispatched to the scene after receiving reports of active gunfire at the synagogue, he said.

-“It is imperative that the neighbors in the community surrounding the Tree of Life synagogue stay in their houses and shelter in place,” Lando said.
-“Do not come out of your home right now.
-It is not safe.”
+Six people were wounded, Pittsburgh Public Safety Director Wendell Hissrich said, four of whom were police officers who responded to the scene.
+No children were among the dead, he said.

+The Allegheny County Emergency Operations center received calls of an active shooter at 9:54 a.m.
+ET, Hissrich told reporters.

+Officers were dispatched at 9:55 a.m., and a confrontation between police and the suspect followed.
+Two police officers and two SWAT officers were wounded in the confrontation.

-Fred Rabner, a member of the synagogue, said it was a “close-knit community,” and that everyone was calling around to make sure their loved ones are OK.
+Fred Rabner, a member of the synagogue, said it is a “close-knit community,” and that everyone was calling around to make sure their loved ones are OK.

 “Everyone is just shaken up and upset,” Rabner said.
 “It’s awful, it’s just awful.”